0xNima/formaloo/Readme.md

     python manage.py runserver

 ## Documentations
-Navigate to http://localhost:8000/api/redoc/ to see full documentation of api.
+Navigate to http://localhost:8000/api/redoc/ to see the full documentation of API.

 ## Integration with Dashboard service
+Appstore can be integrated with any dashboard service for monitoring purposes.
+For decoupling this process from our system, we implemented an event-driven architecture.
+Appstore will publish metrics as JSON payloads through the event queues.
+On the other side, the Dashboard service will consume and use these events.